Kia Sportage: Fifth generation (NQ5; 2021)

 The fifth-generation Sportage was unveiled on 8 June 2021, with specifications revealed in July 2021.
 Based on the brand’s latest N3 platform, Kia developed two versions of the Sportage with different body length and wheelbase depending on the market.

 The model is equipped with a Terrain Mode that automatically adjusts various settings depending on conditions, including snow, mud, and sand.
 It also features electric control suspension (ECS) on some models that provides continuous damping control in real-time.
 Hybrid and plug-in hybrid models will also feature an E-Handling system. lt is also equipped with a more compact shift-by-wire transmission dial for the automatic model.

-The vehicle has also been equipped with updated safety systems such as autonomous emergency braking (AEB), navigation-augmented adaptive cruise control, lane centring assist and advanced blind-spot collision-avoidance assistance system.
+The vehicle has also been equipped with updated safety systems such as autonomous emergency braking (AEB), navigation-augmented adaptive cruise control, lane centering assist and advanced blind-spot collision-avoidance assistance system.

 For the long-wheelbase model, Kia claims the fifth-generation Sportage received an increased 80 mm of legroom and 7 mm of headroom, with overall dimensions at 1050 mm and 1000 mm respectively.

+2024 facelift

+Kia released the facelift model of the fifth-generation Sportage on 5 November 2024 for the 2026 model year.
+Changes includes an updated front fascia with new headlights (replacing the prior boomerang headlights) and updated front bumper design, new LED graphics for the taillights, new exterior colours and new alloy wheel designs.
+Inside, there is a new 2-spoke design steering wheel, a new curved digital cockpit houses the digital instrument cluster and 12.3-inch touchscreen infotainment system, new air-con vents and new interior features.
+Other changes are an improved dampening system on the front axle, additional sound-absorbing materials, and the 7-speed dual-clutch automatic used for 1.6 T-GDi turbocharged petrol engine was replaced with the 8-speed automatic.